 - FAQs About Places to Visit in Croatia

-10 Best Croatia Destinations
+15 Best Croatia Destinations & Places to Visit

-Easily reached via ferry from Dubrovnik, Mljet is a small island home to quaint towns, Mljet Island National Park, beautiful saltwater lakes, and craggy coastline.
+Easily reached via ferry from Dubrovnik, Mljet is a small island home to quaint towns, Mljet Island National Park, beautiful saltwater lakes, and a craggy coastline.

 While on Mljet Island, I recommend hiking (and swimming) the Odysseus Cave trail, taking a road trip from Pomena to Limoni Beach, visiting St. Mary’s Island in Mljet National Park, and indulging in all the seafood.

-That said, if I had to pick a favorite thing to do on the island, it would have to be exploring Korcula’s medieval-era old town.
+If I had to pick a favorite thing to do on the island, it would have to be exploring Korcula’s medieval-era old town.
 The historic old town is much like that of Dubrovnik, as it’s up against the coastline and is outlined by fortified walls, but much smaller and less crowded.

 In the old town, you’ll want to visit St. Mark’s Cathedral, the Town Museum, Bishop’s Treasury, and Arneri Palace.

 🎒 First time backpacking Europe?
 Check out our articles detailing the best backpacks for European travel and the best places to backpack in Europe.